varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Make the listed parameters read only.
 This gives the system administrator a way to limit what the Varnish CLI can do.
-Consider making parameters such as *cc_command*, *vcc_allow_inline_c* and *vmod_dir* read only as these can potentially be used to escalate privileges from the CLI.
+Consider making parameters such as *cc_command*, *vcc_allow_inline_c* and *vmod_path* read only as these can potentially be used to escalate privileges from the CLI.

 -S file